openhab/openhab-addons/bundles/org.openhab.binding.bluetooth.hdpowerview/README.md

 ## Bluetooth Bridge

 Before you can create `shade` Things, you must first create a Bluetooth Bridge to contain them.
-The instructions for creating a Bluetooth Bridge [here](https://www.openhab.org/addons/bindings/bluetooth/).
+The instructions for creating a Bluetooth Bridge are [here](https://www.openhab.org/addons/bindings/bluetooth/).

 ## Discovery